justlark/lark.gay/content/log/canonical-names.md

 4. The names only specific people call me

-If you think of the people, communities, and institutions in my life as existing in a series of concentric circles around me—where the innermost circle represents my most intimate relationships and the outermost circle represents the public at large—my names represent the boundaries between those rings.
+If you think of the people, communities, and institutions in my life as existing in a series of concentric circles around me--where the innermost circle represents my most intimate relationships and the outermost circle represents the public at large--my names represent the boundaries between those rings.

 Not all the people in my life know all my names!
 Generally, people closer to the center will know my more public names, but I'm more selective about sharing more